next-php/next-php/README.md

-# next.php
+# Next-php
-This is a 21st generation php framework based on the MVC pattern
+A light weight framewaork based on the MVC pattern